 There are many differences between commercial and residential roofing systems.
-And while this may seem obvious, many will fall victim to poor customer experience and financial greed without a basic understanding of what to look for and who to hire.
+While this may seem obvious, many will fall victim to poor customer experience and financial greed without a basic understanding of what to look for and who to hire.
 We uncover the fundamental differences between the two here so you can align yourself with the most appropriate option.
 This will help you ensure your investment withstands the test of time, weather, and performance demands.

 Residential Roofing Systems

 Residential roofing systems almost always have high pitches and a clean surface.
 What does this mean?
 Often, a commercial roof will house objects of importance.
 At the same time, a residential roof will be left free of storage due to its pitch and weight capacity limitations.
-Usually, the only exception to this rule is solar energy panels on a residential roof, as the top serves as the prime location.
+Usually, the only exception to this rule is solar energy panels on a residential roof, as the top is the prime location.

 Various elements separate residential roofs from commercial roofs, including cost, materials, and general upkeep demands.
 The primary objectives for any roofing system are the same, but the details of how we get there will vary to provide optimal performance and long-term reliability.